 This entire program has been approved for 5 contact hours.
 Expiration date for receipt of contact hours: November 4, 2019

-This entire program has been approved for 10 CRNI® recertification unit.
+This entire program has been approved for 10 CRNI® recertification unit and meets the INS Meeting criteria.

 *Note: Participants who attend the live version of this program at the 2016 National Academy in Cincinnati, OH are not eligible to receive contact hours or CRNI® recertification units through this online program.